 Speakers include, Retired Judge Dr David Harvey, Laura O’Gorman LLM.
 BCom., Josh McBride LLB.
 (Hons) BA. and is facilitated by Lloyd Gallagher LLB.
 MMS (Hons).
 Its aim is to provide a panel to discuss your questions, and develop awareness of the new technology landscape available in dispute resolution and practice.

-Join New Zealand’s leading legal technology Judge David Harvey as he adjudicates The Annual LawFest Debate.
+Grab a wine or beer and join New Zealand’s leading legal technology Judge David Harvey as he adjudicates The LawFest Great Debate.

-Students from two leading New Zealand universities will each be joined by a leading QC to debate some of the meatier issues around technology and law in an entertaining and palatable manner.
+Students from two leading New Zealand universities will each be joined by senior Counsel to debate some meaty issues around technology and law in an entertaining and palatable manner.